 “It’s simply because they would not,” he repeated, not really sure what else to say that wouldn’t make him look like he’d saved himself, not realizing it was far too late for that.

-“Oh, so it’s willpower we’re saved by, then,” I said in jest, although he had no idea.
+“Oh, so it’s willpower we’re saved by, then,” I said in jest.
 “You were born with the right amount of will power to choose to ‘accept the gift,’ whereas they don’t have that willpower which is necessary to make the right decision.”

-“We can’t know why we accept the gift but others don’t,” he finally decided to believe as he stated it, “but we know that not everyone is saved because of all the warnings Jesus gave about hell.”
+“We can’t know why we choose to accept the gift but others don’t,” he finally decided to believe as he stated it, “but we know that not everyone is saved, because of all the warnings Jesus gave about hell.”

 “What?”
 He looked at me astounded.
 “It’s all over the Gospels.
 He even spoke more about hell than He did about heaven.”

-“Likewise,” I continued, “He never spoke of hell at all.
-The word ‘hell’ is a mistranslation of three different Greek words that all refer to different concepts and/or places, none of which resemble the torture chamber that comes to mind when we hear the word, and Jesus didn’t speak English.
-Sometimes He used a word that refers to the grave, or sometimes to the simple state of being dead, and sometimes He used a word that referred to a location outside Jerusalem in which Isaiah prophesied that living people on the earth would see the corpses of people, meaning dead bodies, at some point in the future.
+“Likewise,” I continued, “He never literally spoke of hell at all.
+The word ‘hell’ is an English word, translated from three different Greek words that all refer to different concepts and/or places, none of which resemble the torture chamber that comes to mind when we hear the word, and Jesus didn’t speak English.
+Sometimes He used a Greek word that refers to the grave, as well as sometimes refers figuratively to the simple state of being dead, and He also sometimes used a word that referred to a location outside Jerusalem in which Isaiah prophesied that living people on the earth would see the corpses of people, meaning dead bodies, at some point in the future.
 But He never spoke of a place in which people suffer without end.
 Now, to be fair, less literal Bible versions use the word ’hell,’ but it has to be interpreted figuratively in those versions since the ’hell’ most people think of when they hear the word isn’t what Jesus meant by the words He actually spoke.”

 “What about the rich man and Lazarus?”
 He asked, as though I’d never heard the question before.
 “Do you think he’ll get to go to heaven some day?”